 Milk helps to sweeten the lack luster kernels while butter cooks its way into every nook and cranny.
 Nothing makes me more sad than slathering my corn cob with a pad of butter, only to find most of it pooling on the plate.
 You know how much I love and respect butter!

 Start by filling a stock pot or Dutch oven with water.
 Add in the salted butter and milk and bring to a boil.
-Add the corn and boil for 10 minutes (or a little longer if you need.)
+Add the husked corn, cover the pot and boil for 10 minutes (or a little longer if you need.)

 After you remove your corn from boiling, then a little sprinkle of all-purpose best corn on the cob seasoning will give it the finishing touch it needs before gracing the table.
 It makes the best side dish for literally any meal!

 How long to boil corn on the cob?